 Michael Th.
 Rassias

-Since September 1, 2015, I am a Postdoctoral researcher (Forschungskredit Postdoc. for 2016-17) at the Institute of Mathematics of the University of Zürich and a visiting researcher at the Program in Interdisciplinary Studies of the Institute for Advanced Study, Princeton.
+Since September 1, 2015, I am a researcher with teaching duties (Forschungskredit researcher for 2016-17) at the Institute of Mathematics of the University of Zürich and a visiting researcher at the Program in Interdisciplinary Studies of the Institute for Advanced Study, Princeton.

 During the academic year 2014-2015, I was a Postdoctoral researcher at the Department of Mathematics of Princeton University and the Department of Mathematics of ETH-Zürich, conducting research at Princeton with support granted from ETH-Zürich.
 While at Princeton, I collaborated with Professor John F. Nash, Jr. for the preparation of the volume entitled “Open Problems in Mathematics”, Springer (Notices, AMS / IAS / BBC Radio interview).

 I received my Ph.D. in Mathematics from ETH-Zürich in September 2014.
 Supervisor: Professor Emmanuel Kowalski.
 Dissertation title: Analytic investigation of cotangent sums related to the Riemann zeta function.